 But it’s not easy getting dinner cooked and everyone sitting around the table every night, is it?
 Trying to figure out what to make when you’re brain is tired of thinking, you’re ready to relax after working all day, kids are running around making it difficult to prep… it can be chaotic.

-Tips for stress-free weeknight family dinners
+Tips for stress-free weeknight dinners for family

 We got in the bad habit of ordering takeout more than cooking dinners.
 When we moved to our new house, we made a serious effort to cook at home.
 Here are a few things that have made our dinnertime easier, fun, and shockingly stress-free!